• Skip to primary navigation

 I hope you found this guide helpful!
 I’d love to know how you use meal prepping and what tips you can share, too.
 Thanks for reading!

-Filed Under: Nutrition & diet Tagged With: how to, recipes
+Filed Under: Nutrition & diet, Recipes Tagged With: how to, recipes

 The Smoothie Recipe from The Iron Guru, Vince Gironda

-Smoothies and shakes are everywhere these days: green smoothies post yoga, protein smoothies post gym smash, and yogurt smoothies available in the grocery aisle for those on the go.
+Vince Gironda’s egg shake is a classic.
+Now, modern smoothies and shakes are everywhere: green smoothies post yoga, protein smoothies post gym smash, and yogurt smoothies available in the grocery aisle for those on the go.
 They really are fantastic, as they are quick, versatile, and potentially healthy and delicious.
 This is one of my favorite recipes, adapted from Vince Gironda, the Iron Guru himself.

 My Favorite Shake Recipe